 Following the film screening, Joe Fortunato, Senior Lecturer at Arizona State University’s Herberger Institute for Design and the Arts, will lead a discussion on the influence of Ford’s innovative direction on filmmaking in general, as well as the shift toward sophistication and greater popularity within the genre as a result of the realism and revision of Western archetypes, themes and characterizations featured in “Stagecoach.”

 Fortunato, a native of Akron, Ohio, graduated from Yale University before moving to Los Angeles where he enjoyed a 15-year career in the entertainment industry as a development executive and television writer.
 During his Hollywood career he was involved with such comedies as “The Louie Show,” “Ink,” “Murphy Brown” and “Living in Captivity.”
 As Senior Lecturer at Arizona State University, he teaches film, television and screenwriting.
 His latest research projects include “The Gaze and The Spielberg Face: Steven Spielberg’s Application of Lacan’s Mirror Stage and Audience Response” and “Truth, Torture and the Political ‘Chilling’ of Zero Dark Thirty.”

 Presented in conjunction with Arizona State University’s Center for Film, Media and Popular Culture and the Arizona State University Foundation.
-Admission to this program is free to ASU students with I.D.
+Admission to this program is included with museum admission, and free to museum members and ASU students with I.D.
 Seating is available on a first-come, first-served basis.
 Not rated.